Are there any shortcuts or secrets to doing autism therapy?

 Every individual with autism is as unique as every individual without autism.

-However, there are some common and even predictable threads:
+However, there are some common and even predictable threads that are prevalent in individuals with Autism:

 - clear patterns of thinking